 A coach uses empowering language and helps clients raise awareness of their language, so they can transform their reality.

-The words we use express our thoughts, feelings and attitude.
+The words we use express our thoughts, feelings, and attitudes.
 Our thoughts, feelings and attitude drive our actions.
 Coaches know that words are clues that identify underlying beliefs and attitudes that may be blocking the client from achieving positive results.
-Words combined with sound (voice) are energy vibrations that affect us physically, mentally and emotionally.
+Words combined with sound (voice) are energy vibrations that affect us physically, mentally, and emotionally.
 They have the inherent capacity to give energy or take energy away.